justinekizhak/dotfiles-v4/emacs/emacs.d/README.md

 For efficient searches we recommend installing `pt` ([the platinum searcher][]).
 `pt` version 1.7.7 or higher is required.

+**Notes:**
+Depending on the installed version of GnuTLS securely installing emacs packages may fail.
+In this case it is possible to install using `emacs --insecure`.
+However be aware that this means your packages will be transferred using http, use at your own risk.

 # Install
 ## Default installation